AI4QC/.github/profile/README.md

 - 🧠 **Deep Quantum Monte Carlo (Deep QMC)**: Wavefunction-based neural network solvers that deliver high-accuracy results for strongly correlated systems.
 - 🧪 **Orbital-based learning**: Predicting physically constrained electron densities in real space.
+- 🔍 **AI for material design**: Generative AI for material design problems.
 - 🔬 **AI for experiment deisgn**: Bayesian optimization or reinforcement learning tools for guided experimental design and scientific exploration.
 - 🌐 **LLMs for Science**: Understanding and guiding the use of foundation models in scientific discovery.